mukund1403/tp/docs/DeveloperGuide.md

 - `Group` class: Represents a group with members and expenses.
 It interacts with the `GroupStorage` class to save and load group information.
 - `GroupFilePaths` class: Contains constants for file paths used by the `GroupStorage` feature.

-The implementation of the `GroupStorage` feature is covered in the next section.
+The implementation of the Group Storage feature is covered in the next section.

 ## Implementation